inet-framework/inet/doc/src/users-guide/ch-environment.rst

 -  *orientation* determines how the object is rotated relative to its default orientation.

--  *material* describes material specific physical properties.
+-  *material* describes material-specific physical properties.

 -  *graphical properties* provide parameters for better visualization.